Example Data: Interaction Effects

 ), computing importance as the difference

-LOCO can also be computed using the macro-averaged
+LOCO can also be computed using the alternative approach

 # Use macro-averaged approach with median aggregation